There is no introduction for this policy and procedure.

 - No credit will be accepted for courses below C level for undergraduate students.

-- The student must request that an official transcript be mailed to the UNC Charlotte Office of the Registrar upon completion of the course.
+- The student must request that an official transcript be sent to the UNC Charlotte Office of the Registrar upon completion of the course.
 A form for this purpose is available in the Office of the Registrar at the institution where the course is taken.

 - Students in the College of Liberal Arts & Sciences and students in the University College are not permitted to take courses at another educational institution in the Fall or Spring semester if they are enrolled full-time (12 credits or more) at UNC Charlotte in the same semester, unless it is a course not offered at UNC Charlotte (e.g., American Sign Language).